-Note: To schedule an appointment for a site visit do so via Any questions, comments, or suggestions given during walk-through are not valid.
+Note: To schedule an appointment for a site visit do so via Jarnell.Simmons@la.gov

+Any questions, comments, or suggestions given during walk-through are not valid.
 All inquiries shall be directed to the Agency’s Fiscal, Attention: Jarnell.Simmons@la.gov, and all answers/responses will be distributed to all contractors’ bidding.

-Job Site Visits are by appointment only and
+Job Site Visits are by appointment only and only valid on date and time specified below

+December 16, 2024 @ 10:00 am

+January 3, 2025 @ 10:00 am

+January 7, 2025 @ 10:00 am